beejjorgensen/bguunix/src/bguunix_part_0040_firststeps.md

 are the same.
 You might have many shell windows open at once all in their current directories.

-How do I get the current directory?
+Users of shells tend to keep track, in their heads, of which directory they're "currently in".
+When you open a shell, it starts off in a particular directory, and as you command it to change directories, you keep track of where you "are".
+This is analogous to what's being shown in a file explorer window in a GUI—the file explorer window knows where it "is" so it can show you the files there.

+But sometimes we forget which directory we're in, so we can ask.
 Let's issue a command to tell us, the "print working directory" command.

 (In this guide, anything prefaced with the shell prompt `$` is something you should type (but don't type the `$`).
 Lines not prefaced with `$`